About Some Client Authors Stopping Updates#

 -

-Right-click the newly created Merge, click "Edit File", and add after
+Right-click the newly created Merge, click "Edit File," and add to

 prepend-rules:

-(Clash's strategy reads rules from top to bottom; once it reads a rule, it will not look further down, so prepend is used to insert rules at the front). -
+(Clash's strategy reads rules from top to bottom; once it reads one, it won't look further down, so prepend is used to insert rules at the front). -

 The format is as follows; you can flexibly combine to add the rules you want, paying attention to the indentation of the YAML file.